SSigl/Biostatistics---IRT-functions/README.md

 > "eps" stands for "epsilon" ; it indicates the threshold for the log-likelihood ratio test we lead for each covariate in each database : if the p-value is smaller than this threshold then we consider that DIF is indeed observed.

+The "test_item_int" function simply applies the "dif_poly" function on the item, for each covariate of each dataset ; it returns for each case the result of the lig-likelihood ratio test.

+The "test_item_int" function is an intermediary function : in general, we wish to test dif not only on one item but on several items.
+For this, we use the "test_item" function : this function has the same arguments as the "test_item_int" function, except for "item", which is replaced by "items" : "items" must be a vector of items (a vector of character strings), all included in the vector "itemlist.
+We then apply the "test_item_int" function for each item of the "items" vector.
+Finally, "test_item" returns a list, as long as the number of items in "items" : for each item, the corresponding element of the list is a vector containing for each covariate and each database, the values of the log-likelihood ratio test, the chi-square, the p-value, and a "test" column whether the p-value is smaller than "eps", the provided threshold.
+Then, the result gives a global overview of the dif-character of the item in all the databases.

+This "test_item" function may be used for only one item in the "items" argument, so we will not use the "test_item_int" function, which is only an intermediary function useful in the "test_item" function, and we will only use "test_item".

+# To sample a same number of rows in a dataset according to a variable's levels : "select_random"

+Assume the following situation : you have lead several studies on different groups of people and for each study, you have the same items but not the same number of surveyed people.
+You may work on the total dataset with all results combined but the differences in cross sections's sizes might have an influence on the results.
+Then, you may wish to sample, for each study, a same number of people, and then work on the total database with same-sized cross sections.

+The "select_random" function takes the following arguments :

+> "data", the regarded dataset ; "data" must be a dataframe ;

+> "refvar", the variable according which we will sample the database : for this, we will create one database for each level of "refvar" and sample the same number of rows in each newly-created database ; finally, we will merge all the sampled databases ;

+> "n", the number of lines we wish to sample in each database by level.

+The "select_random" function returns a dataframe which merges all sampled databases (one for each level of "refvar").

+# To select the right par to display several plots side by side : "select_par" (intermediary function)

+This function is used many times in the functions we previously described.
+It is useful when we have to display plots side by side and to still be able to see it all at the same time.
+The argument of "select_par" is "n", the number of displayed plots.

+# To remove the rows which only has NA answers : "select_not_na" (intermediary function)

+This function which takes a dataset "data" in argument removes in this dataset the lines with only "NA" answers.